AnicetNgrt/flore1/README.md

 # following the previously given code
 Refresh.feed(Scene.show,*(),**{})
 ```
-Here, we are feeding it a bit differently than on tutorial 2, so let me explain hwo it works:
+Here, we are feeding it a bit differently than on tutorial 2, so let me explain how it works:
 #### `Refresh.feed`'s syntax:
 The first argument must be a function or a method (ex: `my_function`, or `Object.method`), the second argument must be a tuple of keyword arguments for the function (ex: `(x,y,0,18,"ok")`), and the third one must be a dictionnary of default arguments for the function (ex: `{"name"="Anicet","favorite_color"="yellow"}`).
+Dont forget to put `*` before your tuple and `**` before your dictionnary.

 #### Now let's loop our `Refresh.run()` as we did in tutorial 2:
 ```python